By Julie Christensen

 Is Confederate jasmine invasive?

 Confederate jasmine is not listed on the USDA’s list of introduced, invasive, and noxious plants.
 However, it has a tendency to spread heartily that leads some gardeners to call it invasive.
-Confederate jasmine’s tendency to spread is due to its deep root system, which uses long runners to bring the plant nutrients and claim new territory.
+Confederate jasmine vine tendency is to spread is due to its deep root system, which uses long runners to bring the plant nutrients and claim new territory.

 Is Confederate jasmine poisonous to dogs, cats, or humans?